zjfong/ng-hangman/readme.md

 * be challenged with a random word from a list of words
 * restart the game after win/lose
 * keep score of games won and lost
-* see a drawing of the hangman as the game progresses
+* see a drawing of the hangman as the game progresses (extra bonus)